blessed-tawanda/nodejs-challenge/README.md

 npm run build
 ```

 After building application the build output will be in the dist folder.

+This challenge was found [here](https://github.com/anthonyoride/PaTiTi-Backend-Challenge)

+The POSTMAN Documentation for application is [here](https://documenter.getpostman.com/view/4626076/UzBvH3vQ)